vikos77/Acinetobacter-defence-systems/README.md

-# Defence System Architecture in *Acinetobacter* Species
+# Evidence of interplay between niche-specific defence system selection and horizontal genes transfer in Acinetobacter spp. suggests adaptive success in clinical environments

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Project Overview

-This repository contains the code, analysis, and findings from my Master's thesis research on bacterial defence systems in *Acinetobacter* species, with a focus on their relationship to antimicrobial resistance and mobile genetic elements.
+This repository contains the code, analysis, and findings on bacterial defence systems in *Acinetobacter* species, with a focus on their relationship to antimicrobial resistance and mobile genetic elements.

 *Acinetobacter baumannii* has emerged as a significant healthcare challenge due to its remarkable ability to acquire antimicrobial resistance.
 This project investigates the complex landscape of bacterial defence systems across different *Acinetobacter* species, examining how these systems might influence the acquisition and maintenance of resistance determinants.